The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: How LLMs Are Queried for AOVs

-After defining the core concepts and discussing related works, we now provide details of the pipeline on how LLMs were queried for AOV so far \textbf{(HOW?)} to motivate our later discussion on gaps.
-Based on the surveyed works, we categorize the evaluation process in a taxonomy into four main stages: i) input, ii) model, iii) output, and iv) evaluation, as illustrated in Figure \ref{fig:lit_surv}.
+After defining the core concepts and discussing related works, we now provide details of the pipeline on how LLMs were queried for AOVs so far \textbf{(HOW?)} to motivate our later discussion on gaps.
+Based on the surveyed works, we categorize the evaluation process in a taxonomy into four main subcategories: i) input, ii) model, iii) output, and iv) evaluation, covering the four main stages of the evaluation process, as illustrated in Figure \ref{fig:lit_surv}.